 The only advantage of taking classes is that they’re cheaper than private lessons.
 If you just want to save money, go to language exchange events or international parties and chat randomly, or find a language exchange partner on Italki or in person.

 On the contrary, language schools should have corners reproducing situations, like a coffee shop, a station, a drugstore, a house, and an office too.
 This because it’s easier and more comfortable to recollect if you have rehearsed beforehand in that place and situation.
 That’s why opera singers rehearse in the hall or theater in the morning before performing in the evening, to get used to the venue.

-Another option to learn a language online is to to find a language exchange partner to teach each other on Skype.
+Another option to learn a language online is to find a language exchange partner to teach each other on Skype.
 In a language exchange (or language tandem), you teach your language exchange partner your language, and he/she teaches you his/hers.
 For example, if I were an English speaker studying Italian, I’d teach English to an Italian and they would teach me Italian.

 You don’t need to travel or live abroad in order to learn a foreign language

-Typically, your partner is not a professional teacher but just a language learner like you, thus you shouldn’t expect a real lesson, but rather an informal chance to practice conversation and have your mistakes fixed in passing.
+Typically, your partner is not a professional teacher but just a fellow learner like you, thus you shouldn’t expect a real lesson, but rather an informal chance to practice conversation and have your mistakes fixed in passing.
 I do tandems in person or in video chat on Skype.
 On Skype, I recommend that you type what you say because the audio isn’t always clear and that also helps your partner go through your chat log later on.

 It’s hard to find a motivated and skilled partner.
-I was lucky have a Chinese language partner with whom I could practice on Skype 2-3 times a week for a year, and we still keep in touch.
-With Korean I was less fortunate, but I still managed to have occasional video chats with different people.
+I was lucky to have a Chinese language partner with whom I could practice on Skype 2-3 times a week for a year, and we still keep in touch.
+With Korean, I was less fortunate, but I still managed to have occasional video chats with different people.

 To keep myself motivated, I only study with charming female native speakers.
 You might have other kinds of motivation.
-In any case, these are characteristics that I look for in a language teacher:
+In any case, these are characteristics that I look for in a teacher:

 Go find your teacher and start speaking today!